Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

 Fix Things

 We have a terrible habit of letting things get into such a bad state of repair we have no choice but to hire someone to fix it.
-Which is a shame because most of the time home maintenance and fixing things ourselves will save a lot of money – and typically if you don’t know how to do something there will be a youtube video that can help you.
+This is a shame because most of the time, home maintenance and fixing things ourselves will save money – and typically, if you don’t know how to do something, there will be a youtube video that can help you.

 When it comes to saving money, you should always look to make the small cuts just as much as the big ones.
-Keeping track of where your frivolous spends happen (and we all have them), will really help you too.
+Keeping track of where your frivolous spending happens (and we all have them) will really help you too.
 Saving money doesn’t happen overnight, so take your time and keep your eye on the price.
 Oh and, try to set a goal for your savings.